mohamedhelmi70/react-native-map-task/README.md

 * Install the Expo client app on your iOS or Android phone and connect to the same wireless network as your computer.
 On Android, use the Expo app to scan the QR code from your terminal to open your project.
 On iOS, follow on-screen instructions to get a link.

-## Running ehe app on a simulator or virtual device
+## Running the app on a simulator or virtual device

 * Once you've set up Xcode or Android development environment., you can launch your app on an Android Virtual Device by running `npm run android` , or on the iOS Simulator by running `npm run ios` (macOS only).